What is Withholding Tax in Saudi Arabia: Complete Guide 2025

 Manipulation Penalty

-In case the violator deliberately fails to disclose withholding tax data or provides false data, a financial penalty of 25% of the unpaid tax value is imposed.
+For intentional non-disclosure of withholding tax data or providing false data, financial penalty of 25% of unpaid tax value is imposed.

 Entity Obligations